 Day 6: Isabela—Elizabeth Bay / Punta Moreno

-On the southern reaches of Isabela, we venture into Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles and surrounding red and black mangroves filled with birdlife.
-On a panga ride we’ll search for resting and feeding sea turtles along with lava herons, Galapagos penguins, rays and flightless cormorants.
-In the afternoon, we head farther west to Punta Moreno, home to several endemic species known only to the area’s seemingly barren lava flows.
+On the southern side of Isabela, we enter Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles, and surrounding red and black mangroves.
+On a panga ride, search for resting and feeding sea turtles along with lava herons, Galapagos penguins, rays and flightless cormorants.
+In the afternoon, we sail farther west to Punta Moreno, home to several endemic species on the seemingly barren lava flows.
 The point is located between two volcanoes, Sierra Negra and Cerro Azul, and we step ashore to walk atop the hardened lava.
 At first glance, the corrugated rock landscape appears lifeless.
-However, the smooth, ropy black surface is dotted with numerous coastal lagoons harboring a wide variety of birdlife.
-Commonly seen species include flamingos, paint-billed crakes, white-cheeked pintails, herons and cormorants.
-We’ll also see endemic Galapagos flora taking root on this young, barren lava flow, including giant opuntia cactus, Palo Santo trees, carob trees and lichens.
-The protected waters of Moreno Bay are surrounded by mangroves, creating perfect habitat for sea turtles, which we may spot from the pangas or as we snorkel.
+However, the ropy and sometimes sharp black surface is dotted with numerous shallow lagoons harboring a wide variety of birdlife.
+Commonly seen species include flamingos, paint-billed crakes and white-cheeked pintails.
+We’ll also see endemic Galapagos flora taking root on this young, barren lava flow, including giant candelabra cactus, Palo Santo trees

 Day 7: Santa Cruz—Darwin Station / Natural Habitat's Tortoise Camp

-On Santa Cruz this morning, we visit the Fausto Llerena Breeding Center, which operates in tandem with Galapagos National Park, to learn about the efforts by scientists, guides, rangers and park managers to preserve Galapagos as a UNESCO World Heritage Site.
-At the tortoise-rearing facility, see tiny babies bred to help increase the depleted tortoise population, a central part of the station's conservation mission.
-To date, the program has returned more than 10,000 tortoises to the Galapagos wild.
-Late this afternoon we ascend into the misty highlands of Santa Cruz to arrive at NHA's exclusive Tortoise Camp, where we’ll spend the night.
+Late this afternoon, we ascend into the misty highlands of Santa Cruz to arrive at NHA's exclusive Tortoise Camp, where we’ll spend the night.
 Our private camp, which offers safari-style tents and treehouses with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
+While our accommodations are rustic, the proximity they offer to wild tortoises is second to none.
 We'll have a chance to view these ancient, amiable creatures in their natural setting—and they often amble right into camp.
-Nearby, we can also explore a network of subterranean lava tubes and caverns.
+Nearby, we can also explore the subterranean lava tubes and caverns.
 Please note: At times, the camp may be closed due to poor weather conditions.

 Day 8: Santa Cruz Highlands / Santa Fe

-, we have lunch aboard, then sail for Santa Fe, home to a large population of sea lions, lava lizards, the unique Santa Fe land iguana and the Opuntia cactus.
-On a short hike through a cacti forest, look for the endemic land iguanas that wait patiently underneath for fruit to drop.
-Returning to our catamaran, we go deep-water snorkeling around a small islet, a natural aquarium with great reef diversity, followed by a paddle or panga ride along the island’s northern coast, where large cliffs and sea caves are used for nesting and roosting by many species of marine birds—as well as basking green sea turtles and sea lions.
+Our exploration of Santa Cruz continues with time to further roam the grounds of Tortoise Camp this morning, or a visit to a nearby tortoise reserve, depending on where we are likely to find more of these ancient island denizens—their location varies seasonally.
+Returning to the Ocean Spray, we have lunch aboard, then sail for Santa Fe, home to a large population of sea lions, lava lizards, the unique Santa Fe land iguana and the Opuntia, or prickly pear, cactus.
+On a short hike through a cacti forest, look for endemic land iguanas that wait patiently underneath for fruit to drop.
+We then take a panga ride along the island’s northern coast, where large cliffs and sea caves are used for nesting and roosting by many species of marine birds, as well as basking sea lions.

 Day 9: Española—Punta Suarez / Gardner Bay / Osborn Islet